NeuronioAzul/vscode-ext_img-details/README.md

 # Image Details Extension

-A VS Code extension that displays detailed image metadata in a side panel with click-to-copy functionality.
+A VS Code extension that displays detailed image metadata in a side panel.
+- Adds a side panel to show image details
+- Allows copying metadata values to clipboard with a click

 ## Features